|Forms are the main way that SharpSpring receives information regarding a potential lead.

 Note: You must have one field set to the form to be able to save the form.

+To host your form, paste an embed code into a webpage.
 Refer to Form Embed Code Overview for more information on embed codes.

 Adding Field Content to Forms